 Wash your hands Wash them frequently.
 Carry antibacterial hand washing gel with you, and wash often.
 Germy people have touched everything, and those germs get on your hands after which they make you sick.
 The easiest way to prevent travel colds is to wash your hands a whole lot.

 Drink a lot of water Travel has a tendency to dehydrate you.
 Airplanes, especially, have very dry air in them.
 Avoid caffeinated or alcoholic beverages because they tend to make you more dehydrated.
 If you are flying, avoid carbonated beverages because the gas expands while you are in the air, and you know what type of problems that can cause, especially for your seat mate.
 Bottled water is best if you are uncertain about the safety of local water.

 Walk If you’re stuck in a bus, train or plane seat for long amounts of time, you are able to develop blood clots in your legs, which can be very dangerous.
 Get up and walk around as much as you can.
 Take a great walk at rest stops.
 As a general rule, you should not sit for more than a few hours at one time.
 If sitting is unavoidable, stretch your legs out and move them around frequently.

-Follow these healthy travel hints from Notmac Challenge and you can steer clear of most illnesses, even when traveling domestically.
+Follow these healthy travel hints from Dingdong Togel and you can steer clear of most illnesses, even when traveling domestically.